(Post updated 09 August 2020 after release of official English language guidance).

 In late 2019, Germany took the lead on health app reimbursement when it passed its Digital Care Act (‘Digitale Versorgung Gesetz’).
 Since then, Germany has established the term 'DiGA' for reimbursable prescription apps and digital therapeutics (DTx).
 On 17 April 2020, Germany’s Federal Institute for Drugs and Medical Devices ('BfArM') issued its guidance on the ‘Fast-Track’ evaluation procedure.
-The 120-page document (in German) clarifies key requirements related to product design, proving efficacy, and getting listed.
+The 120-page document (since April 2020 available in German and since August 2020 also in English) clarifies key requirements related to product design, proving efficacy, and getting listed.

 Looking at the guidance, it becomes clear, that Jens Spahn, Germany’s minister of health, and his team have done their homework.
 Detailed requirements ensure that prescription apps are safe, effective, and secure for patients to use.
 For innovators looking to get reimbursed with new or existing health apps, it is essential to understand what pre-requisites they need to bring in place and how much lead time to plan before entering the three-month evaluation procedure.
 Looking at the newly released guidance, we see five main hurdles that need to be prepared for – and which will only rise over time.